Journey/diagram/specs/all.md

 + add inverse data flow
 so the state change event will be passed from the common component in the top level too.

+# Flux
+the view progates an action to a central diapatcher, to the various stores(holds variouse data and business logic) which update all of the views that are affected.
+* Dispatcher - simple mechanism for distributing the action to the stores.
+* Store - contain the application state and logic. registeters itselt with diapatcher and provide it witha a callback - action as prameter,update the state of the store based on action, the n>**broadcast** an event decaring the state changed, so the view will query the new state and update themslves.
+* View -
+* controller-view: top,  get the data from the storesand to pass this data down the chain of its desendants.
+* actor - privides the dispatch with a new action

+Dispatcher - central hub
+Store - depend on Dispatcher/(Constants),register the callback to the dispatcher View - depends on the Store - usually register the callback to Sotres EventEmmit Channel.
+Action - depend on Dispatcher, provide interface to ui, the interface will call dispatch method

+# Redux

 # searchable product data table using react